DINHQuangDung1999/quadloco/README.md

     --checkpoint /path/to/model.pt
 ```

-## Goal-Navigation Data Collection
-**Easy run**:
+## 2. Collect goal-navigation data

+The collection environment combines:

+- the trained state-based locomotion policy;
+- a scripted goal-to-velocity command; and
+- a robot-mounted RGB-D camera.

+No separate navigation policy is required for data collection.

+### Quick start

+Update the checkpoint, dataset path, repository ID, and other settings in
+`loco_collect_data.sh`, then run:

 ```bash
 bash loco_collect_data.sh
 ```

-The data-collection environment uses the trained state-based locomotion policy, a scripted
-goal-to-velocity command, and a robot-mounted RGB-D camera.
-It does not require training a
-separate navigation policy before collection.

-Collect 10 complete trajectories with:
+### Explicit command

+The following example collects ten trajectories in the default PyTorch format:

 ```bash
 python scripts/quadloco_rsl_rl/run_data_collection.py \